Azure-Samples/azure-cosmos-db-mongodb-java-getting-started/README.md

 * From a command prompt or shell, run `mvn exec:java -D exec.mainClass=GetStarted.Program` to run the application.

 ## About the code
-The code included in this sample is intended to get you quickly started with a Java application that connects to Azure Cosmos DB with the DocumentDB API.
+The code included in this sample is intended to get you quickly started with a Java application that connects to Azure Cosmos DB with the MongoDB API.

 ## More information